 Health Goth is a Facebook page started at the beginning of last year.
-Every day the moderators post a couple of images – net art, black-and-white sportswear (like the above), socks-and-slides, heavily branded prosthetic limbs – and the community lurks, Likes or leaves a comment.
-It's spent over 12 months bubbling under quietly, occupying a corner of Facebook where people appreciate photos of muscular men wearing gas masks.
+Every day the moderators post a couple of images—net art, black-and-white sportswear (like the above), heavily branded prosthetic limbs—and the community lurks, likes, or leaves a comment.
+The burgeoning trend spent more than a year bubbling quietly, occupying a corner of Facebook where people appreciate photos of muscular men wearing gas masks.

-However, over the past couple of weeks a number of mainstream media outlets have been picking up on it, describing the whole thing as a “lifestyle trend that involves working out in dark clothing”.
+But over the past couple of weeks, a number of mainstream media outlets have been picking up on it, describing the whole thing as a “lifestyle trend that involves working out in dark clothing.”
 Which isn’t really what it is at all.

-“Don’t get me wrong I loved the health goth movement but so many articles have come out about it and it’s been getting lots of attention,” said one.
+“Don’t get me wrong—I loved the Health Goth movement, but so many articles have come out about it and it’s been getting lots of attention,” said one Health Goth.
 “I just feel like it’s getting into the wrong hands and wrong publicity.”

 Then, over the weekend, this image appeared on the Health Goth Facebook:

-I received an email from a PR yesterday informing me that "the number of Health Goths has doubled in the last year", and that "the trend is being attributed to ‘goth-like’ celebrities including Kylie Jenner, Kat Von Dee and Jessie J".
-So I'm edging towards the latter.
+I received an email from a PR flack yesterday informing me that "the number of Health Goths has doubled in the last year," and that "the trend is being attributed to ‘goth-like’ celebrities including Kylie Jenner, Kat Von Dee, and Jessie J." So I'm edging toward the latter.